 Among the artworks on this site you will find drawings created with the difficult and ancient medium of metalpoint.
 I became fascinated by drawing with metal when I was a student at the School of the Art Institute of Chicago (SAIC).
 My anatomy teacher, Paula Gerard, was a master of the technique.
 I remember holding my breath in awe as she gave us a drawing demonstration using a silver stylus on a prepared ground.
 The lines were beautiful.
 I have since explored my drawing ideas using sterling silver, gold, and platinum.

 My paintings, drawings, and sculptural works have been exhibited in more than 225 solo or group shows devoted to regional, national, and international art.
 They have met with critical acclaim and awards.
-They are collected by museums, including the Brooklyn Museum of Art, artists' books; the Carnegie Museum of Art; Dominion Bank; Erie Museum of Art; the Metropolitan Museum of Art, artists' books; National Gallery of Art, artists' books; National Museum of Women and the Arts, artists' books; Smithsonian Museum of American Art Library; Museum of Modern Art (NYC), artists' books; Tate Britain, artists' books; and the V & A Museum, National Art Library as well as private collectors.
+They are collected by museums, including the Baltimore Museum of Art, prints and drawings; the Brooklyn Museum of Art, artists' books; the Carnegie Museum of Art; Erie Museum of Art; the Metropolitan Museum of Art, artists' books; National Gallery of Art, artists' books; National Museum of Women and the Arts, artists' books; Smithsonian Museum of American Art Library; Museum of Modern Art (NYC), artists' books; Tate Britain, artists' books; and the V & A Museum, National Art Library as well as private collectors.

 Corporations who own my artworks include: American Federation of Teachers, Capital One Bank; Chicago Board of Trade, Deloitte; Dominion Bank; Encyclopedia Britannica; Hart, Schaffner and Marx; HealthSouth; Howard Hughes Medical Institute; IBM; Rockwell Industries and Pittsburgh Corning.
 Academic institutions include: Yale University, Harvard University, Carnegie Mellon University, SCAD (the Savannah College of Art and Design), Smith College, SAIC (the School of the Art Institute of Chicago), and RISD (the Rhode Island School of Design).